AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/deployment/k8s/README.md

 ```

 * Upload the ruleapp from deployment/k8s/RuleApp-archive
-* Add the resources for the xom jar file (datamgt/code/xom-insurance-pc-claims/target/xom-insurance-pc-claims-1.0.0-SNAPSHOT.jar) and attach the resource to the `ComplaintHandling` library
+* Add the resources for the xom jar file (datamgt/code/xom-insurance-pc-claims/target/xom-insurance-pc-claims-1.0.0-SNAPSHOT.jar), the xom-utilities from  deployment/k8s/RuleApp-archive folder and attach the resources to the `ComplaintHandling` library

 ## Exposing the Owl Frontend to the internet